 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 During the year under review your Company has not given any loan to any person fallingunder ambit of Section 186 of the Companies Act 2013.

-Details of Guarantees and Investments covered under the provisions of Section 186 ofthe Companies Act 2013 are given in the notes to the Financial Statements.
+Details of Guarantees and Investments covered under the provisions of Section 186 ofthe Companies Act 2013 and the loans received from the Directors of the Company are givenin the notes to the Financial Statements.